 Our free WHOIS Lookup uses RDAP for registrar, status, and DNS context.
 Pair it with our Domain Appraisal tool for a research-grade value range before you negotiate.

 If WHOIS shows privacy, assume the owner is not unreachable, only hidden.
-That is where domain acquisition broker research begins.
+That is where domain acquisition broker research begins, our guide on how to contact a domain owner who isn't responding covers the full research playbook.

 You can approach owners directly when: